 Following the list of things I have learned and achieved in this previous update:

 - I self-published my very first ebook.
-(Only available on Kindle at the moment.)
+(And got some amazing feedback from readers)

-- My blog ranks #1 on Google’s search result page for one keyword and ranks #3 for another keyword, without paying for any tools or courses.
+- My blog ranks #1 & #2 on Google’s search result page for “passive income in Egypt,” and it appears on the first results page for 3-4 other keywords (without paying for any tools or courses).

 - I wrote the article I wished I could find when I first started my journey towards passive income and investments.
 It’s about passive income in Egypt (and for which I rank #1 on Google now).